-The graph and tables below display the relative performance of our common stock, the Russell 2000 Price Index (the "Russell 2000") and a peer group index, by comparing the cumulative total stockholder return (which assumes reinvestment of dividends, if any) on an assumed \$100 investment on December 31, 2007 in our common stock, the Russell 2000 and the peer group index over the period from January 1, 2008 to December 31, 2012.
+The graph and tables below display the relative performance of our common stock, the Russell 2000 Price Index (the "Russell 2000") and a peer group index, by comparing the cumulative total stockholder return (which assumes reinvestment of dividends, if any) on an assumed \$100 investment on December 31, 2007 in our common stock, the Russell 2000 and the peer group index over the period from January 1, 2008 to December 31, 2013.

 In accordance with recently enacted regulations implemented by the Securities and Exchange Commission, we retained the services of an expert compensation consultant.
 In the performance of its services, such consultant used a peer group index for its analysis of our compensation policies.
-We believe that these companies represent a cross-section of publicly-traded companies with product lines and businesses similar to our own throughout the comparison period and, accordingly, we are using the same peer group for purposes of the performance graph, except that RC2 Corp was not included in the performance peer group and EMak Worldwide Inc. and THQ Inc. were not included in the compensation peer group.
-Our peer group index includes the following companies: Activision, Inc., Electronic Arts, Inc., EMak Worldwide, Inc., Hasbro, Inc., Leapfrog Enterprises, Inc., Mattel, Inc., Kid Brands, Inc. and Take-Two Interactive, Inc. and THQ Inc.
+We believe that these companies represent a cross-section of publicly-traded companies with product lines and businesses similar to our own throughout the comparison period and, accordingly, we are using the same peer group for purposes of the performance graph.
+EMak Worldwide Inc. and THQ Inc. were excluded from the performance peer group in 2013.
+Our peer group index includes the following companies: Activision Blizzard, Inc., Electronic Arts, Inc. Hasbro, Inc. Leapfrog Enterprises, Inc., Mattel, Inc., Kid Brands, Inc. and Take-Two Interactive, Inc.